ptoche/piketty/slidify/lectures/Chapter 03/index.md

 ### Who's Afraid of the Public Debt?

 - Europe, America, Japan are heavily in debt.
 A government bond is a claim of one segment of the population (those who receive interest) on another (those who pay taxes).
 Why should debt matter?
-- In the 19th century, Marx observed rising interest rates and saw public debt as a 'lever' of the accumulation of private capital.
+- In the 19th century, Marx observed rising interest rates and saw public debt as a 'lever' of the accumulation of private capital &mdash; a tool of the rich
 - Inflation in 1913–1950 averaged 13% a year (prices multiplied by 100) in France; 3% a year (prices multiplied by 3) in the UK.
 In 1950-1980 inflation averaged 6% (prices multiplied by 6) in the UK, 10% in the 1970s alone.
 Inflation shrunk the real value of debt and 'solved' the debt problem.
-- Friedman saw public debt as a lever of public spending and wealth redistribution.
-So did Ronald Reagan and Margaret Thatcher.
-- Marx saw a tool of the rich; Friedman saw a tool of the poor.
+- Friedman saw public debt as a 'lever' of public spending and wealth redistribution &mdash; a tool of the poor.
-- Reagan was not afraid of debt.
-Nor was G.W.Bush.
+- Ronald Reagan and G.W.Bush saw public debt as a 'lever' to force (on future administrations) cuts in public spending and 'kill the Leviathan'.

 ---